 This sample agreement is for illustrative purposes only and must not be used by any party seeking to franchise their business without taking the author’s prior advice.
-By Mark Abell, joint head of the franchise and licensing team at the City law firm, Field Fisher Waterhouse.
+By Mark Abell, head of franchising, licensing and multi-channel strategies at the City law firm, Bird & Bird.

 THIS AGREEMENT is made ……………… day of ……………… 201( ) between ……………… the registered office of which is ……………… (hereinafter called “the Franchisor”) of the first part and of ……………… (hereinafter called “the Franchisee”) of the second part